ginetta/skeleton/README.md

 - [sensible](https://github.com/meodai/sensible) Handles responsiveness and provides a very simple grid
 - [require.js](http://requirejs.org/) Is used to require the JS components, also encourages a modular way of writing your code

 ## <a id="styleguide">Style-guide</a>
 Some time in the future a style-guide will be automatically generated with all the components

+## <a id="folder-structure">Structure</a>

+    .
+    ├── Gemfile             List of used rubygames (used for bundle) ├── Gruntfile.js          Grunt base file
+    ├── app             App specific files
+    │   ├── assets          Images, video
+    │   ├── components
+    │   │   ├── components.jade   Includes all the components jade mixins check "Reusable Components" for more information │   │   ├── components.scss   Includes all the components SCSS/SASS files
+    │   │   ├── docs-skeleton     Documentation also used as example
+    │   │   └── mycomponent     Example component
+    │   │       ├── ...
+Component files
+    │   │       └── package.json    component meta information
+    │   ├── css           App specific CSS
+    │   ├── data            Data that will be available in JADE │   │   ├── en.json       Data can be language specific
+    │   │   └── ...
+    │   ├── js
+    │   │   ├── globals.js      Used to store globals if needed
+    │   │   └── main.js       JS gets initialized here
+    │   ├── layout          Layouts that can be extended in JADE pages │   ├── meta            Favicons, humans.txt etc..
+    │   └── pages           Contains Pages/View of your app
+    │       ├── docs          Documentation, can be removed │       └── index.jade      Used as a starting point
+    │
+    ├── bower.json          Bower packages are registered here │
+    ├── lib             Library used for the build
+    │   ├── grunt-tasks       Grunt tasks add your here │   │   ├── aliases.yaml      Named tasks
+    │   │   └── ...
+    │   └── toolset         Skeleton specific tasks
+    │
+    ├── dist              Builded app (HTML,CSS,JS etc..)